Create a Basic Authentication Connector

 Step 5: Update the fetcher file

 If your data is complex and needs preprocessing, use the TACO Toolkit library to prepare your data.
-The following is the default code that the fetcher uses to get the data:
+The following is the default code in the handlers/DataFetcher.js file that gets the data:

-import { Fetcher, FetchUtils, getBasicAuthHeader } from '@tableau/taco-toolkit/handlers'
+import { Fetcher, FetchUtils, FetchOptions, getBasicAuthHeader } from '@tableau/taco-toolkit/handlers'

 const { username, password } = secrets